Amazon Black Friday 2020 deals revealed: First price cuts on new Echo speakers and more bargains start Nov. 20

 This Black Friday sale includes the first big discounts on new 2020 Echo devices.
 After being unveiled in September -- and not getting Prime Day October discounts in most cases -- the new 2020 Echo Dot and Echo are getting price cuts.

 This is a return to Prime Day sale prices in many other cases.
-Products like the Fire Stick, Kindle and Fire Tablets are mostly returning to the price levels we saw in October and subsequent sales.
+Products such as the Fire Stick, Kindle and Fire Tablets are mostly returning to the price levels we saw in October and subsequent sales.

 OK, OK, just point me to the deals!
 Note that CNET is in the process of compiling the best current and future deals here: